jamieallen59/Ruby-test/README.md

 $ rspec questions_spec.rb
 ~~~

 Also, don't spend the whole weekend on this.
 Try and do the bulk of them today, revisit it a bit this weekend if you want.
-Spend the weekend consolodating the stuff we've covered on Rails and JS, and carrying on with your quiz and Yelp apps :smile:
+Spend the weekend consolodating the stuff we've covered on Rails and JS, and carrying on with your blog apps :smile:

 Good luck